FASHAKING/Spheron-Network/README.md

 ***You earn $FN points that will eventually merge with $SPHN tokens***

-# Step-by-Step Guide to Run Fizz Node
+# Guide to Run Fizz Node

 ## Hardware Requirement
 ![373857829-d9d9f0a7-a2f2-41da-8194-16d6dd4b8a00](https://github.com/user-attachments/assets/d6bcdc17-18a5-4305-9f83-19bdf71d998f)